Siimki/javachainring/README.md

 # JAVACHAINRING 🚴‍♂️📊
-*A Java-based tool for analyzing cycling performance from Garmin FIT files*
+*A Java-based tool for analyzin cycling gear usage from Garmin FIT files*

 ---